 Why is DC Series Motor Never Started on No Load?

-For a dc series motor ϕ ∝ Ia.
+For a DC series motor ϕ ∝ Ia.
 At no load Ia is small, hence also is small.
 But motor speed is inversely proportional to ϕ.

 \[\text{N}\propto \frac{1}{\phi }\]

 Hence at no load when is small and the motor speed can be excessively high.
 This can damage the motor mechanically.
-In order to avoid this, we should never start the dc series motor on no load.
+In order to avoid this, we should never start the DC series motor on no load.

-DC Series Motor Applications
+Uses of DC Series Motor

 Series motor characteristics indicate that it develops very high starting torque and it has adjustable varying speed.
-Therefore, for any load which needs high starting torque, series motor is the only suitable dc motor.
+Therefore, for any load which needs high starting torque, series motor is the only suitable DC motor.
 Series motors are very widely used for the following applications :

 - Electric trains,